El Jicaro CarePoint

 El Jicaro is a community located in the department/state of El Progreso in Guatemala.
 It lies within a very dry zone of the country known as the “arid corridor” – a geographical zone receiving little precipitation.
 The average temperature oscillates between 86 to 104 degrees throughout the whole year.

-- The CarePoint has been working in the community for six years and has credibility.
+- Credibility: The CarePoint has been working in the community for six years and has credibility.

-- The CarePoint has a building to host various programs and projects.
+- Infrastructure: The CarePoint has a building to host various programs and projects.

 Discipleship: Teach practical areas of life such as identity, health, community and economics, all of which are based on Biblical principles so that each child recognizes their own responsibility in seeking a life of dignity and purpose.

 Education: Help the educational process with a tutoring program during after-school hours.
 At the same time, we want to involve the parents in the educational process.
 To accomplish this, we want to conduct three training sessions during the year where qualified people will be invited to share with parents about the value of education.
-We will integrate technology in the learning process after COVID-19 ends and new school regulations are issued, giving them access to internet, printing and photocopying materials and access to a tablet to download their homework.
+We will integrate technology in the learning process and new school regulations are issued, giving the children access to internet, printing and photocopying materials and access to a tablet to download their homework.

 Community Savings Groups: Create a community that will learn to save according to Biblical principles.
 This will help the families to manage their finances wisely, and will help them achieve their goals without falling into debt.
 At the same time, they will be discipled in areas such as: Bible-reading, taking responsibility, keeping commitments and generating personal savings.

 Our intent here is to provide a brief overview of the ideas and vision for this community that are hoped to be realized while we continue to work, train, and implement effectively.
 The items and estimations in here are based on historical programming and project costs, in similar areas (if applicable), archived over time, in the country and are subject to change.
-For each CarePoint and community, a formal Community Profile and Risk Assessment will have been completed by our staff before we begin programming.
-Those factors, combined with the vision and dreams of the community, are combined to form a comprehensive plan for this community over time.
 Every project cost that has been listed will be evaluated with a formal proposal and evaluation when it comes time to fundraise and implement the project.